Long Beach COVID-19 Workers’ Compensation Lawyer

 It has always been difficult to understand how workers’ compensation laws apply to viruses.
 In general, workers have been unable to receive compensation for illnesses that can are widely spread through the public.
 However, the state of California has made significant changes to workers’ compensation laws concerning the coronavirus.
 At Harting Simkins & Ryan, LLP, our Long Beach COVID-19 workers’ compensation lawyers want to discuss what you can do in these situations.

 Why choose Harting Simkins & Ryan, LLP for your case?

-After contracting COVID-19 at work, you need an attorney by your side who understands the laws regarding this issue.
+After contracting COVID-19 at work, you need a Long Beach personal injury attorney by your side who understands the laws regarding this issue.
 Let Harting Simkins & Ryan, LLP help you through this today.

 - We have extensive experience handling all types of injury claims, including every type of work-related traumatic injury or illness that occurs in our area.

 - We have a track record of success and have secured many multimillion-dollar settlements and verdicts on behalf of our work injury clients.

 - We take all COVID-19 workers’ compensation cases on a contingency basis.
 This means that we will not collect any legal fees until after we secured the compensation you deserve.

 A Long Beach personal injury attorney will be beneficial for a work injury case, particularly if the workers’ compensation insurer or an employer is delaying a claim or has denied a claim related to COVID-19.
 A Long Beach workers’ compensation attorney will: